Housewarming Registry in Canada: What to Register for When You Move In

 The Canadian Difference: Navigating Registries Here

-When setting up a registry in Canada, the retail landscape matters.
-While Amazon.ca is a major player, many Canadians also shop at Canadian Tire, Hudson's Bay, Indigo, and specialty retailers.
-A registry platform that aggregates from multiple Canadian retailers is genuinely essential—far more useful than US-focused options.
+The Canadian retail landscape is distinct.
+Amazon.ca is a major player, but Canadians also rely on Canadian Tire, Hudson's Bay, Indigo, and Well.ca.
+A registry platform that pulls from multiple Canadian retailers is far more useful than one built around US-focused stores.

 How to Share Your Housewarming Registry (The Right Way)

-The timing and method of sharing your registry are critical to maintaining grace.
-The best practice is to include the link subtly on your housewarming invitations.
-Many invitation templates—whether physical or digital like Evite or Paperless Post—have a designated space for registry information.
-Phrase it gently: 'For those who have asked, our housewarming registry can be found here: [Link].'
-This signals that gifts are optional and the registry exists as a helpful resource.
+Include your registry link quietly on your invitation — digital platforms like Evite and Paperless Post have a built-in field for it.
+Phrase it gently: 'For those who have asked, our registry is here: [link].'
+This signals that gifts are optional and the list exists as a helpful resource, not a requirement.

 Setting Up Your GetJoyBox Housewarming Wishlist